anshvert/Insight/README.md

 - **Model Selection**: Choose from a variety of AI models to suit your needs, with a dropdown selector.
 - **Paywall for Premium Models**: Access advanced models (e.g., Gemini 2.0) with a premium subscription, featuring a lock icon and "Buy Premium" section.
-- **Secure Payment System**: Integrated with PhonePe (sandbox) for seamless payments to unlock premium features.
+- **Secure Payment System**: Integrated with Payment Gateway for seamless payments to unlock premium features.
 - **Responsive Design**: Works beautifully on desktop and mobile with Tailwind CSS.
 - **Chat Interface**: Clean and intuitive chat UI to interact with your chosen AI model.